droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

                           --daemon \
                           --pid-file=~/droonga/droonga-http-server.pid

-Then there are two Droonga clusters on this time.
+Then there are two separate Droonga clusters on this time.

  * The existing cluster including two replicas.
    Let's give a name *"alpha"* to it, for now.